Morning, Tuesday, 13th March 2018

 THIS EVENT IS CPD CERTIFIED

-In light of the Scottish Government’s International Council of Education Advisors (ICEA) report which suggested that the 2017 National Improvement Framework represents a shift away from the ‘whole child’ approach of CfE, and two years on from the OECD’s description of CfE as being at a ‘watershed moment’, delegates will discuss the future direction of CfE and its fit with the key objectives for Scottish education.
+In light of the Scottish Government’s International Council of Education Advisors (ICEA) report, which warned that the 2017 National Improvement Framework represents a shift away from the ‘whole child’ approach of CfE, delegates will discuss the future direction of CfE and its fit with the key objectives for Scottish education.